Sarah Bernhardt by Andy Warhol

-Andy Warhol - Sarah Bernhardt 234 jpg
+Andy Warhol Sarah Bernhardt 234

-Warhol with various prints from his 10 Jews series.
+Warhol with various prints from his Ten Portraits of Jews of the Twentieth Century series.
 Kafka, George Gershwin, Golda Meir, etc.

 Sarah Bernhardt 234